BLimmie/eyewire_validator/README.md

 Segmentations of volumes are downsampled to a size of 64x64x64 by taking the max segment count in each subvolume of 4x4x4.
 This causes some tasks to not have any segments in the seed, so we have to remove those tasks.

 Images are downsampled by taking the mean of each 4x4x4 block.
-Using skimage's downsample_local_mean function, we can quickly do that.
+This is done using skimage's downsample_local_mean function.

 <p float="left">
   <img src="https://storage.googleapis.com/e2198_compressed/Volume-71141-71142/jpg/0.jpg" width="49%" title="20/20 vision" />